dorianb3/api.dorianbonnet/articles/website-hosting-on-aws-my-example.md

 title: Website hosting with AWS: My Example
 date: June 9, 2023
 author: Dorian Bonnet
-abstract: Learn how to host a website using Amazon Web Services (AWS) by setting up an S3 bucket and an EC2 instance.
+abstract: Learn how to host a static website using Amazon Web Services (AWS) by setting up an S3 bucket that store your static contents and an EC2 instance that serve your website with all data you need.
 keywords: AWS, React, JavaScript
 topic: Web Development
 ---

-In this article, we will walk through the process of hosting a website using Amazon Web Services (AWS).
-We will start by setting up an S3 bucket to store our website files and then proceed to configure an EC2 instance to serve the website to the world.
+In this article I put on paper my journey in the creation of this website on which you are currently.
+In this process I went through many stages, worked and learned many concepts in web development field.
+Thus, this article aims to inspire and help all those who want to travel this journey.

+To get to the heart of the matter without further ado, we'll walk through everything you need to bring your website to life using AWS.
+Specifically, we will discuss the following:

+1. Create S3 buckets to store your website files
+2. Setup a DNS and its settings with Route 53
+3. Caching and make a secure connection with Cloudfront
+4. Automate the update of your S3 bucket with github action
+5. Create an API on EC2 to serve your website
+6. make a secure connection between your website and your API with a Certificate Authority

 ## Step 1: Setting up an S3 Bucket